-The Company has a strong risk management culture set by the tone at the top, the Board of the Company, and this culture is disseminated through the business of the Company through the business strategy set and the various processes and controls which focus on risk exposure.
+The Company has a strong risk management culture set by the Board of the Company, and this culture is disseminated through the business of the Company through the business strategy and the various processes and controls which focus on risk exposure.

 As outlined above, all key persons involved in the Company assist in the identification of the risk exposures of the Company, and responsibilities are set for managing the risks to appropriate personnel across various facets of the Company.
-There is open communication encouraged between risk owners and the risk management committee.
+There is open communication encouraged between risk owners and the Risk Management Committee.

-Where the risk management committee identifies concerns, or recommendations for alternative mitigations, the risk owners are informed and discussions between the risk management committee and operations ensure that the issue is addressed.
-The risk management committee will monitor progress of actions undertaken.
+Where the Risk Management Committee identifies concerns, or recommendations for alternative mitigations, the risk owners are informed and discussions between the Risk Management Committee and operations ensure that the issue is addressed.
+The Risk Management Committee will monitor progress of actions undertaken.
 The risk committee reports to the Board at each Board meeting and can escalate issues to the Board outside of these meetings at any time.